Membership - Privileges and Responsibilities

-We accomplish our goals through the efforts of our members, who currently number more than 80 men and women from Manchester and neighboring towns.
-The club was established in September of 1926 and has a rich history of community involvement.
+We accomplish our goals through the efforts of our members, who currently number about 60 men and women from Manchester and neighboring towns.
+The club was established in October of 1926 and has a rich history of community involvement.

 BENEFITS OF MEMBERSHIP

-Guests are invited to become members after attending three of our regular meetings.
+Guests are invited to become members after attending two of our regular meetings.
 Please check our meeting calendar and join us for an informative and entertaining evening.
+Contact MGC at info@manchestergardenclubs.org if you would like to learn more and visit us on Facebook.

 In the early years, key projects included the purchase and installation of shrubs and trees at schools, museums and hospitals.
 Post World War II, in addition to continuing this work, the Club expanded its efforts to include the planting of public gardens and conservation work.
 In the last fifty years, the Club has continued to diversify its efforts and its membership.